saltstack/salt/doc/ref/file_server/backends.rst

       - git

-With this configuration, the environments and files defined in the :conf_master:`file_roots` parameter will be searched first, if the referenced environment and file is not found then the :mod:`git <salt.fileserver.gitfs>` backend will be searched.
+With this configuration, the environments and files defined in the :conf_master:`file_roots` parameter will be searched first, and if the file is not found then the git repositories defined in :conf_master:`gitfs_remotes` will be searched.

 Environments
 ------------